 The NAU platform

-Launched in April 2019, the NAU is the national initiative for the operation of a technical and operational infrastructure to support the publication and promotion of content in MOOC (Massive Open Online Course) format.
-Transversal to various ministries, the NAU enables the development of training actions for a greater number of employees and citizens, with higher quality, greater frequency and lower costs.
+Launched in April 2019, NAU is the national initiative to operate a technical and operational infrastructure to support the publication and promotion of content in MOOC (Massive Open Online Course) format.
+Transversal across several ministries, NAU allows develop training actions for a greater number of employees and citizens, with greater quality, greater frequency and lower costs.

-The project's funding comes from the European Union's European Regional Development Fund and the Community Operational Programme COMPETE 2020, under the Portugal 2020 framework.
-The platform is part of the National Initiative for Digital Skills (INCoDe2030 https://www.incode2030.gov.pt)
+The project's funding comes from the European Regional Development Fund of the European Union and the Community Operational Programme COMPETE 2020, under the Portugal 2020 Framework.
+The platform is an integral part of the National Initiative for Digital Skills (INCoDe2030 https://www.incode2030.gov.pt)

-The NAU platform is based on the open-source software managed by Open edX , which has as its main mission the promotion of open and massive online courses, used in universities around the world, adding 14 million registered students.
+The NAU platform is based on open-source software managed by Open edX, whose main mission is to promote massive open online courses used by universities worldwide, with 14 million registered students.
 Open edX was founded by Harvard University and MIT (Massachusetts Institute of Technology) in 2012.